 Cat Accident At Home

-My 3 month old Siamese jumped off her cat post the other day and was having trouble walking.
+My 3-month-old Siamese jumped off her cat post the other day and was having trouble walking.
 She kept holding her paw up.
-By the day’s end she was doing better, except when she would run.
+By the end of the day she was doing better, except when she would run.
 The next day she jumped off the sofa and she is limping again.
 It is not swollen nor are there any bones or blood.
 Could she have a fracture or a sprain?
 If so, what does she need?
 Caring for a Stunt Kitty

 Dear Caring for a Stunt Kitty,